transitland/transitland-processing-animation/blog/blogpost.md

 - `python transitflow.py --date=2017-08-15 --name=chicago_metra --operator=o-dp3-metra`

 [![IMAGE ALT TEXT](http://i.imgur.com/Vzt1aaj.jpg)](https://vimeo.com/230506003 "Chicago Metra")

+It's interesting to note how much more bimodal the distribution of vehicles en route is for the Chicago Metra than BART.

 ## Bay Area Transit Flows
 You can also visualize all operators within a bounding box.
 I like using bboxfinder.com to draw a bbox.